4paradigm/OpenMLDB/docs/en/reference/sql/dql/JOIN_CLAUSE.md

 - The sorted join will sort the right table first, and then join two tables.

 Like `LEFT JOIN`, `LAST JOIN` returns all rows in the left table, even if there are no matched rows in the right table.

 ## Syntax

 ```
 JoinClause
          ::= TableRef JoinType 'JOIN' TableRef [OrderClause] 'ON' Expression

 JoinType ::= 'LAST'

+OrderByClause :=  'ORDER' 'BY' <COLUMN_NAME>
 ```

+### Usage Limits

+- ORDER BY CLAUSE
+  - `<COLUMN_NAME>` is single column, of type int16, int32, int64, timestamp, order by column_list not supported
+  - do not support ORDER BY DESC
+- TableRef: can be physical table name or subquery

 ## SQL Statement Template